-My name is Gao Tingting and I’m currently studying MSc International Securities, Investment and Banking at the ICMA Centre, Henley Business School.
+My name is Gao Tingting and I’m currently studying MSc in Finance (formerly known as the MSc in International Securities, Investment and Banking) at the ICMA Centre, Henley Business School.

 I chose to study in the UK because I wanted to have an enriching study experience.
 Since starting I have seen so many new and different things here as an international student, such as the lifestyle and environment, but when I first arrived at Heathrow Airport there were a few things that I was worried about.
 Here’s how I got over the culture shock: